NickAkincilar/Snowflake-3-Stage-Data-Pipeline-Setup-with-Staging-Transform-Reporting/README.md

 It will create Warehouses, roles, users, databases, schemas, usage monitores & security automatically to give you a head start.
 Below is the diagram of what will be setup and the security for each role.

-Run the below script with a user that has **AccountAdmin & Sysadmin roles**.
+Run the below script with a user that has **AccountAdmin & SysAdmin roles**.
 Feel free to change any of the resources names by changing the variable values located in the top portion.

 ![](https://github.com/NickAkincilar/Snowflake-3-Stage-Data-Pipeline-Setup-with-Staging-Transform-Reporting/blob/master/images/chart.png?raw=true)